tims-crew/pig-game-js/README.md

 ## About

+**Pig** is a simple dice spel first described in print in John Scarne in 1945.[1]
+Players take turns to roll a single dice as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.

 ## Gameplay

 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":